Frequently Asked Questions

 The default energy rates are estimated by the following fuel types:

-- Electricity: The default volumetric rate is the 2023 state average residential electricity rate, sourced from the Energy Information Administration, and a $12 monthly fixed charge based on average electric utility fixed charges across the country.
+- Electricity: The default volumetric rate is the 2023 state average residential electricity rate, sourced from the Energy Information Administration.
+These rates are adjusted to remove fixed charge revenue, which are based on customer weighted average fixed charges according to RMI research of electric utility rate schedules in each state.
 Users also have the option to select their utility-specific electricity rate, leveraging real-time utility rate tariffs through Arcadia’s Signal API.

-- Natural gas: The default volumetric rate is the 2023 state average residential natural gas rate, sourced from the Energy Information Administration, and a $15 monthly fixed charge based on average electric utility fixed charges across the country.
+- Natural gas: The default volumetric rate is the 2023 state average residential natural gas rate, sourced from the Energy Information Administration.
+These rates are adjusted to remove fixed charge revenue, which are based on customer weighted average fixed charges according to RMI research of natural gas utility rate schedules in each state.

 The default energy rate escalator is the average annual percent change over the past 10 years for electricity and natural gas, and the past 20 years for delivered fuel and gasoline, in the user’s state or region.